openhab/openhab-addons/bundles/org.openhab.binding.mercedesme/README.md

 ### Trip Duration

 Shown as String in format `d days, HH:mm`.
-If duration is below 24 hors format is `HH:mm`.
+If duration is below 24 hours format is `HH:mm`.

 ### Position